Tips For Teachers On Easing Your Preschooler’s Separation Anxiety

 In order to get these reviews, you’ll need to set up your Google My Business profile.
 There you can optimize your profile so potential parents and customers can find you easier.

 5. Put Together a Community Open House

 Never underestimate the power free food has on getting people to show up to an event.
 Host an informal get together with parents and other members of your community where they have the opportunity to mingle, explore your premises, and ask you any questions.
-Parents want to feel comfortable they’re leaving their children in a safe location—making sure they feel comfortable will go a long way in their decision to sign up with your daycare.
+Parents need to feel comfortable they’re leaving their children in a safe location—making sure they feel comfortable will go a long way in their decision to sign up with your daycare.

-6. Experiment With Paid Social Media Ads
+6. Experiment With Paid Ads

 7. Start a Parent Referral Program

 Word of mouth recommendations hold a lot of weight in the parenting community.
 If someone you trust feels comfortable enough to recommend a service, you’re going into that experience with trust already built up.
 Let parents know that if they help bring in another client, they will get a reward.